Though they are both derived from the cannabis plant, CBD and hemp are two very different things.

 CBD Oil & Hemp Oil Harvesting methods

 As explained above, while CBD can be extracted from multiple parts of a cannabis plant through the use of solvents, olive oil or CO2, hemp oil is most commonly retrieved through cold pressing.

 Effects of CBD & Hemp Oil

 As well as distinctions in harvesting approaches, the most significant differences between CBD tinctures and hemp-derived oils are their effects and the way in which they are used by the body.

-CBD is processed by the body’s endocannabinoid system – a series of receptors in the central nervous system that regulate certain functions, including mood, pain and memory.
+CBD is processed by the body’s endocannabinoid system – a series of receptors in the central nervous system that regulate certain functions, including mood, pain, and memory.
 CBD is also thought to inhibit inflammatory enzymes within the neuromuscular system, reducing swelling.
-Hemp oil, on the other hand, tends to have more of an effect on the skin and hair, and is also a source of certain nutritional elements – including significant levels of omega-3, antioxidants and fatty acids – when ingested.
+Hemp oil, on the other hand, tend to have more of an effect on the skin and hair and is also a source of certain nutritional elements – including significant levels of omega-3, antioxidants and fatty acids – when ingested.

 CBD oil can commonly be found in the form of drops or capsules – though there are other, more complex products that list it as an ingredient, such as vape juice.

 Hemp, on the other hand, can be ingested in tea blends or supplements and is often found in face and hand creams too.

 There is an element of crossover here, however, as it is possible to find CBD massage oils, bathing products, and balms – though these are commonly used for their soothing qualities rather than for the nourishment of the skin or hair or as a dietary supplement.